Love Island Sweden

-Love Island Sweden (Love Island Sverige) is the first season of the Swedish version of Love Island.
+Love Island Sweden (Love Island Sverige) is the Swedish version of Love Island.
 The series premiered on 19 August 2018 and is broadcast on Sjuan.
 The series is filmed in Corfu, Greece.
 Through app voting the viewers can vote on which contestants should date each other and who has to leave the Love Island Villa over a six-week filming period.
+Season 4 was shot in Cyprus.